 We’ll say it right up front - silicone in lane conditioners is a good thing.
-That’s right…it’s a good thing.
+That’s right, it’s a good thing.
 In modern chemistry there are no other additives that perform, and are as safe, as silicone.
-It’s that simple.

-The idea of using silicon in place of carbon did not come to be until the early 1900’s.
-The first patent ever issued for a silicon containing chemical was not issued until the 1940’s.
-This is when the term silane was developed, later to be known as silicone.
+The idea of using silicon in place of carbon did not come to be until the early 1900’s, and the first patent ever issued for a silicon containing chemical was not issued until the 1940’s.
+This is when the term 'silane' was developed, later to be known as silicone.

 In the early years of development, silicone products were developed and used everywhere with great success.
-Where all of the problems started with silicone and finish came from wood polishes.
-It was noticed that these new products repelled water, and when people started to recoat the furniture and floors that were polished with this new stuff, they could not get the finish to wet.
-The finish would fisheye everywhere.
-Eventually they figured out the silicone was not cleaned off the outer layer of coating and when they sanded the furniture, they sanded the silicone into the wood.
+But then some problems arose with silicone, and it came from wood polishes.
+It was noticed that these new products repelled water, and when people started to re-coat the furniture and floors that were polished with this new stuff, they could not get the finish to wet - the finish would fish-eye everywhere.
+Eventually they figured out the silicone was not cleaned off the outer layer of coating and when they sanded the furniture, they literally sanded the silicone into the wood.

-To say something has silicone in it, and therefore it is bad, is a very generic statement.
-But that’s what has happened in the bowling industry.
-Anyone claiming silicone is unsafe is intentionally misleading by using fear from something that happened over 30 years ago.
-Currently, there are thousands of chemicals that contain the Si (silicon), and they can be found in everything from cleaners to adhesives.
-In cleaners there are silicone based surfactants and silicon based builders, with some of these being used in the bowling industry today.
+Currently there are thousands of chemicals that contain the Si (silicon), and they can be found in everything from cleaners to adhesives.
+In cleaners, there are silicone based surfactants and silicon based builders, with some of these even being used in the bowling industry today.

-Nevertheless there are still some companies that like to promote their products as silicone free, as if it’s a good thing.
-However, the alternative chemistry available for use today is less safe in terms of health.
-Companies that claim their lane conditioners to be silicone free are just trying to sell you something based on a fear of something that happened in the 1970’s and early 1980’s.
+Nevertheless there are still some that like to promote their products as silicone free, as if it’s a good thing.
+But, the alternative chemistry available for use today is much less safe in terms of health.